 - We cover the material that will show up on the exams, but we teach it through our own methodology.

-- We spend only two weeks at the end of the year “cramming” for the exam in special classes set up for this.
+- We spend only two weeks at the end of the year “cramming for the exams in special classes set up for this.
+These classes are optional and some students choose not to go.

 - And finally, we don’t give the exams importance – this was our response when we won an award for doing well on the national exams.